Which Fats Are Best for Your Heart Health?

 - Eat avocados – Avocados are loaded with healthy unsaturated fats, and they will help make your meal more filling.

 - Cook with olive oil – Substitute olive oil for butter, lard, or stick margarine when cooking on the stovetop.
-When baking, use organic canola oil instead of these less healthy options.
+When baking, use organic canola oil or soybean oil instead of these less healthy options.
 Be sure to buy your oils in glass containers instead of plastic to reduce your exposure to toxins in plastic.

 - Eat plenty of nuts – Nuts are a great source of healthy fats.
 They make for a filling and healthy snack.
 You can also add them to vegetable dishes.